Like it? Share it!

 At home, young people can reinvent themselves several times in one day.
 The 13-year-old girl sitting at the breakfast table with her siblings is very different from the same 13-year-old girl seated with friends in the cafeteria.
 The 15-year-old boy visiting relatives at Thanksgiving is very different from the same 15-year-old boy in the locker room after football practice.
 Identity shifts occur often throughout a typical teenager’s day.
 From classrooms to the mall, the school bus to dance class, essay to Iphone, teenagers interact with a variety of people in a variety of settings, through an array of outlets every day.
-Parents, teachers, peers; home, school, subway; cell phone, laptop, skype—the variables are limitless.
+Parents, teachers, peers; home, school, subway; cell phone, laptop, zoom—the variables are limitless.
 But more often than not, no one individual really has time to see or interact with the “whole” child and subsequently that child rarely ends up feeling known for who they truly are or want to be.

 At NWL, we have developed a series of programs to meet the specific needs of young people at different stages of maturity and development.
-In the context of a wilderness canoe trip, small groups of eight or ten teenagers along with their trip leaders travel through some of the most rugged and remote areas of northern Ontario and Quebec learning about the land, each other and most importantly about themselves.
+In the context of a backcountry canoe trip, small groups of eight or ten teenagers along with their trip leaders travel through some of the most rugged and remote areas of northern Ontario and Quebec learning about the land, each other and most importantly about themselves.

 Spending 20 days with a group of peers, facing the same challenges and moving towards the same ultimate goal is only a small piece of the journey.
 Once young people complete the initial work of learning the basic skills required for physically getting form point ‘A’ to point ‘B’ (paddling, portaging, setting up and taking down camp) they have TIME to begin the more important work of getting to know one another and being known.